dgaydukov/cert-aws/files/sa.md

 * traffic of peering within same region is not encrypted, but isolated, just like traffic between 2 EC2 in the same VPC
 * traffic of peering within different regions is encrypted

+multiple VPC connection
+* vpc peering (2014) - connect 2 vpc to each other (requester -> request access to accepter).
+Peering is non-transitive connection type (basically it's one-to-one).
+So if A has a peering with B, and B has a peering with C, A has no access to C, in order for them to access each other you have to create peering between them too
+It's good when you need to connect 2 or 3 vpc, but in case you have to connect 10 vpc, that means you would have to create `n*(n-1)/2` peering connection between each and every vpc.
+Good news is that peering can be cross-account and cross-region.
+Basic cloudformation example here `cloudformation/advanced-networking/vpc-peering.yml`
+* transit vpc (2016) - a way to connect multiple vpc (form different regions) and your on-premises data center without creating hundreds of peering connections.
+Transit vpc is not aws service, it's just a concept or architecture how you should design such a transit vpc that would connect all other vpc with each other.
+The idea is to create one vpc with ec2 and IGW and install there some software from Cisco/Aviatrix (software is commercial, you buy ami with Cisco Cloud Services Router 1000V Series).
+Implicit drawback is cost: since you pay for every traffic exiting (egress) your VPC, if you use transit vpc as single internet gateway, all other vpc would access internet from it.
+So fo each internet access you would pay twice first - egress traffic from vpc (that goes to transit vpc), second - egreass traffic from transit vpc itself (from there it goes to public internet). underneath it's all these vpc and on-premises centers are connected to each other thgough vpn and transit vpc basically works as vpn server and routing this vpn traffic.
+* transit gateway (2018) - it's aws managed service that works like transit vpc, but don't have all it's complexity of installing and configuring.

 VPC ClassicLink
 * before 2013 there were no default VPC and all EC2 where launched in flat network shared with other aws users
 * allows to connect your VPC with EC2 classic, EC2 becomes a member of VPC Security Group